ymdong/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The code for identifying lane-line pixels and fit their positions with a 2nd polynomial is a function `fit_binary_warped()` defined in the third cell of Advanced_Finding_Lanes.ipynb.
-I use the silding window method introduced in the class and I fit my lane lines with a 2nd order polynomial like this:
+I used the silding window method introduced in the class and I fitted my lane lines with a 2nd order polynomial like this:

 ![alt text][image6]